fer-moreira/MYQT/README.md

 - This software is developed in python using the QT (Cute) framework for creating  interface
 - Developed by Fernando Moreira between 2018 - 2019

+## Using interface
+- Two clicks on a database to use it
+- Two clicks on a table within the active database to see all your information (Table columns type / Table data)

 ## Shortcuts Usage
 <pre>